QubesOS/qubes-doc/security/firewall.md

     /var/lib/qubes/appvms/<vm-name>/firewall.xml

-Please note that there is a 3 kB limit to the size of the `iptables` script.
+Please note that there is a 3 kB limit to the size of the `iptables` script in Qubes versions before R4.0.
 This equates to somewhere between 35 and 39 rules.
 If this limit is exceeded, the qube will not start.
+The limit was removed in R4.0.

 It is possible to work around this limit by enforcing the rules on the qube itself by putting appropriate rules in `/rw/config`.